 By 1972, the population of Apex was down to half of its 1966 level.
-The government conceded that remaining Apex residents could stay, but no new residences and little other development would be allowed.
+The Government of the Northwest Territories, which was then in charge of municipal services conceded that the remaining Apex residents could stay, but no new residences and little other development would be allowed.